Kuz-1337/Kuz1337J/README-EN.md

 You can call me JigokuZ or Kuz_1337

-I have used it before C++,Java,PHP,HTML,CSS,JavaScript,Docker,Go
+I have used it before C++,Java,PHP,HTML,CSS,JavaScript,Docker,Go and Other develop language.

 ## My contact
 <ul>